-THE KEY AUDIT MATTER HOW THE MATTER WAS ADDRESSED IN THE AUDIT
+THE KEY AUDIT MATTER

+HOW THE MATTER WAS ADDRESSED IN THE AUDIT

-Valuation of receivables (loans and receivables from customers); Notes 2, 3, 4 and 18 to the financial statements
+Valuation of receivables (loans and receivables from customers); Notes to financial statements 2, 3, 4 and 17

 - The valuation of receivables involves management' judgements, especially in respect of the amount and timing of impairment losses. - Impairment losses on loans and receivables are recognized on a collective basis. - We observed the impairment principles applied. - Our audit procedures included testing of controls regarding determination and recording of impairment losses on loans. - Furthermore, we assessed the appropriateness of the note disclosures made in relation to receivables and impairment losses.